 The Image Optimization

-Everything above plus tons and tons more is detailed in the new BIRDS AS ART Current Workflow e-Guide (Digital Basics II), an instructional PDF that is sent via e-mail.
+Everything mentioned above is covered in detail in the BIRDS AS ART Current Workflow e-Guide (Digital Basics II), an instructional PDF that is sent via e-mail.
 Learn more and check out the free excerpt in the blog post here.
-Just so you know, the new e-Guide reflects my Macbook Pro/Photo Mechanic/DPP 4/Photoshop workflow.
+The new e-Guide reflects my Macbook Pro/Photo Mechanic/DPP 4/Photoshop workflow.
 Do note that you will find the RGB Curves Adjustment Color Balancing tutorial only in the new e-guide.
+Note: folks working on a PC and/or those who do not want to miss anything Photoshop may wish to purchase the original Digital Basics along with DB II while saving $15 by clicking here to buy the DB Bundle.

 You can learn how and why I and other discerning Canon shooters convert nearly all of their Canon digital RAW files in DPP 4 using Canon Digital Photo Professional in the DPP 4 RAW conversion Guide here.
 And you can learn advanced Quick Masking and advanced Layer Masking techniques in APTATS I & II.
 You can save $15 by purchasing the pair.
 Folks can learn sophisticated sharpening and (NeatImage) Noise Reduction techniques in the The Professional Post Processing Guide by Arash Hazeghi and yours truly.